-The Bachelor of Science in Information Systems and Technology degree requires a minimum of 124 total credit hours, a minimum cumulative grade point average (CGPA) of 2.00 and minimum grade point average (GPA) of 2.00 in CNIT courses.
+The Bachelor of Science in Information Systems and Technology degree requires a minimum of 124 total credit hours, a minimum cumulative grade point average (CGPA) of 2.00 and a minimum grade point average (GPA) of 2.00 in CNIT courses.

-A minimum grade of “C-” Is required in all prerequisite CNIT courses: if student earns “D” in a CNIT course that is not used as a prerequisite, he/she does not need to retake the course, but the above required minimum grade point average of 2.0 in CNIT courses must be met.
+A minimum grade of “C-” is required in all prerequisite CNIT courses: if student earns “D” in a CNIT course that is not used as a prerequisite, he/she does not need to retake the course, but the above required minimum grade point average of 2.0 in CNIT courses must be met.

 - IST Requirements ( 84 credit hours):

 - Technology Requirements (14 credit hours): IT 104, TECH 120, OLS 252, TECH 320 and TECH 330.

 - IST Core Requirements (34 credit hours): CNIT 180, CNIT 155, CNIT 176, CNIT 242, CNIT 255, CNIT 272, CNIT 280, [CNIT 315 or CNIT 325], CNIT 380, [CNIT 372 or CNIT 392] and CNIT 480.

 - Information Systems Selective Requirements (15 credit hours): Any 300 level or higher CNIT course.
 See course catalogue for course selection, other than those required by the degree.

 - Accounting Selective (3 credit hours): ACT 300 or ACT 200.

 - Statistics Selective (3 credit hours): STAT 225 or STAT 301.